helsinki-sda-group/conciliator/README.md

 ### Prerequisites

-* Python
-  Follow the insctructions from [Python's official website.](https://www.python.org/downloads/)
+* For Python, follow the insctructions from [Python's official website.](https://www.python.org/downloads/)

 * While not strictly a prerequisite, the code is highly recommended to be run in a Windows environment due to the Tkinter and the pip install commands included in the command line script.